 • Classical checkerboard burn-in pattern

-• High precision temporal-based non-uniformity correction
+• High-precision temporal-based non-uniformity correction

 Advantages of LMK Sticking Image